myobie/highlander/README.md

 the correct solution to this problem.
 I don't know.
 I intend to write my own experiments with `gen_leader` to learn about it, but I have not had time.

+### What about `riak_core`?

+Sure.
+I am sure one can use `riak_*` to achieve something similar, but I don't think it's wise for me to head down that road yet.
+I'd love to see someone do that.

 ## Setup

 ### Docker